paltrock/paltrock.github.io/_teaching/IMO-2.md

 location: "Tampa, Florida, USA"
 ---

-I was the course director and taught together with other faculty members of the IMO every Fall Spring from 2019 to 2021.
+I was the course director and taught together with other faculty members of the IMO every Spring from 2019 to 2021.

 - *Course Description*
 This is a deep-focus course on the data-driven development of mathematical models of tissue homeostasis, cancer development, and treatment response to answer specific open questions in cancer biological and clinical oncology.